 Best Pulse Oximeters in India (As of January 2023)

 Dr. Vaku Swadesi Pulse Oximeter

-Note: You might be able to find few pulse oximeters that range from meager INR499 to INR 1499.
+Note: You might be able to find a few pulse oximeters that range from meager INR499 to INR 1499.
 Yes, they are cheap, but, remember, you get what you pay for.
 They are usually pretty generic, made of low-grade components, and have serious reliability issues.
-They do not stand a test of time and they are usually non-refundable and impossible to get support for.
-So, it is advisable that you shell out a little extra, but buy a product from a popular brand such as the above mentioned.
+They do not stand the test of time and they are usually non-refundable and impossible to get support for.
+So, it is advisable that you shell out a little extra, but buy a product from a popular brand such as the above-mentioned.

 This concludes our list of the best pulse oximeters in India.
 I bought an oximeter of Hesley as well as that of Dr. Trust.
 I don’t see much difference between the two.
 Both have been performing perfectly for me.
 Keeping a check on some aspects of my health has never been this easy.
 I will recommend any of these oximeters, but I do recommend that you perform a little of your own research as well.
 End of the day, they all do the same basic job of providing Sp02 levels and heart rate levels.
 So, go for the best.

 Do let me know, which oximeter you preferred from the list and why?
 Also, feel free to contact me in case you need assistance with your purchase decision.